-- Clarified that a pqr-list must have at least one item and is not permitted to have a trailing comma.
-See Section 1.6. - Clarified that the \Pragma operator form is supported for OpenACC directives in C and C++.
+- Added the term integral-constant-expression to align better with base languages.
+See Section 1.6. - Clarified that the Pragma operator form is supported for OpenACC directives in C and C++.
 See Section 2.1. - Clarified user-visible behavior of evaluation of expressions in directive arguments.
-See Section-2.1. - Clarified the analysis of implicit data attributes and parallelism across the boundaries of procedures that can appear within other procedures (e.g., C++ lambdas, C++ class member functions, and Fortran internal procedures).
-See Sections 2.5, 2.6.2, 2.9, and 2.15.1. - Restated data actions to improve data clause descriptions.
+See Section2.1. - Updated OPENACC value to 202506.
+See Section 2.2. - Clarified the analysis of implicit data attributes and parallelism across the boundaries of procedures that can appear within other procedures (e.g., C++ lambdas, C++ class member functions, and Fortran internal procedures).
+See Sections 2.5, 2.6.2, 2.9, and 2.15.1. - Corrected the grammar for compute constructs to use async-argument and wait-argument, consistent with the rest of the specification.
+See Section 2.5 and Section 2.16. - Clarified and normalized the specification of only a single if clause being permitted on data, enter data, exit data, and host data clauses.
+See Section 2.6.5, Section 2.6.6, and Section 2.8. - Restated data actions to improve data clause descriptions.
 See Section 2.7.2. - Added the capture modifier for specifying that a particular variable requires a discrete copy in device-accessible memory, even when already in shared memory.
 See Section 2.7.4, Section 2.7.9 and Section 2.7.10. - Added the always, alwaysin, and alwaysout modifiers to the copy, copyin, and copyout data clauses.
-See Section 2.7.7, Section 2.7.8, and Section 2.7.9. - Clarified that intrinsic assignment of declare create variable in Fortran will result in memory allocation and/or deallocation on the device if memory is allocated and/or deallocated on the host.
-See Section 2.7.10

-- Clarified that compatibility of nested levels of parallelism can be validated at compile time.
-See Sections 2.9 and 2.15.1. - Added the if clause to the atomic construct to enable conditional atomic operations based on the parallelism strategy employed.
-See Section 2.12. - Clarified that in Fortran any declare directive with a create or device\resident clause referencing a variable with the allocatable or pointer attributes must be visible when the variable is allocated or deallocated.
-See Section 2.13. - Specified that routine directives are implicitly determined for C++ lambdas such that gang, worker, vector, seq, and nohost clauses are selected based on their definitions.
+See Section 2.7.7, Section 2.7.8, and Section 2.7.9. - Clarified that compatibility of nested levels of parallelism can be validated at compile time.
+See Sections 2.9 and 2.15.1. - Clarified that loops affected by a tile clause must be tightly nested.
+See Section 2.9.8. - Clarified cache directive appertainment rules.
+See Section 2.10. - Clarified the syntax of subrarrays and single elements in cache directives.
+See Section 2.10. - Added the if clause to the atomic construct to enable conditional atomic operations based on the parallelism strategy employed.
+See Section 2.12. - Clarified that in Fortran any declare directive with a create or device_resident clause referencing a variable with the allocatable or pointer attributes must be visible when the variable is allocated or deallocated.
+See Section 2.13. - Clarified that intrinsic assignment of declare create variable in Fortran will result in memory allocation and/or deallocation on the device if memory is allocated and/or deallocated on the host.
+See Section 2.13.2. - Specified that routine directives are implicitly determined for C++ lambdas such that gang, worker, vector, seq, and nohost clauses are selected based on their definitions.
 See Section 2.15.1. - Clarified that a C++ lambda has an implicit routine directive with a nohost clause if an enclosing accelerator routine has a nohost clause even if the lambda is unused.
 This case might affect compilation of OpenACC programs during development.
 See Section 2.15.1.